steve-westwood/steve-westwood.github.io/_posts/2019-05-09-circleci-machine-executor-configured-for-android.md

 So there you go, that's all you need to build your Android app project, but since my project also has React-Native, I'll share how to get that running too...

-### Raact Native supporting software
+### React Native supporting software

-Let's install the React Native required bits, namely upgrade to NodeJS 8 so I can then use Yarn, and Watchman for the ReactNative packager.
+Let's install the React Native required bits, namely upgrade to NodeJS 8, so I can then use Yarn, and Watchman for the React Native packager.

 ```yaml
     - run: